qrvey/partner-portal/docs/embedding/widgets/analytics/filter-panel.md

     | panelId | `String`, Id to identify the Panel of the editing column.
 This has no use here. | No      |

 * ### ON_AN_FILTERS_APPLIED
-    This event is emitted when the user clicks on the button "Apply Filters".
+    This event is emitted when the user performs changes directly in the filters bar.

     | Property   | Value                                                                                            | Required |
     |------------|--------------------------------------------------------------------------------------------------|----------|